cwensel/bash-emr/README.md

     emrset <flow id>

 Calling __emrset__ without the id returns the current flow id.

+### emrprofile
+Will set the current default profile for the aws cli to use, effectively changing the keys and credential to be use used on subsequent commands.

+Will also set 'AWS_DEFAULT_PROFILE', or unset if there is no profile name given.

 ### emrprivip
 Will toggle use of private ips vs public domain names.
 Simply set or unsets